The Power of Now: A Wake-Up Call I Didn’t Know I Needed

 5 Lessons I Learned from The Power of Now

-Slow Down — Focus Only on What’s Here
+2. Slow Down, Focus Only on What’s Here

 This book helped me understand that resisting the present moment only creates more suffering.
 Acceptance doesn’t mean you love where you are, but it does mean you stop fighting it.

-I’ve learned to sit with discomfort instead of immediately trying to fix or escape it—and surprisingly, that’s where healing often begins.
+I’ve learned to sit with discomfort instead of immediately trying to fix or escape it, and surprisingly, that’s where healing often begins.
+I used to think “accepting the moment” meant giving up.
+Settling.
+But Tolle redefines it: acceptance just means you stop arguing with reality.

 Final Thoughts